ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 This sets a lower limit on the speed accuracy reported by the GPS receiver that is used to set horizontal velocity observation noise.
-If the model of receiver used does not provide a speed accurcy estimate, then the parameter value will be used.
+If the model of receiver used does not provide a speed accuracy estimate, then the parameter value will be used.
 Increasing it reduces the weighting of the GPS horizontal velocity measurements.
 It has units of metres/sec